 According to one account, Henry Long was dining in the middle of the day with a party of friends in Corsham, when Henry Danvers, followed by his brother Charles and a number of retainers, burst into the room, and shot Long dead on the spot.
 According to another account, Henry Long had challenged Charles Danvers, that he was pressing an unfair advantage and had his arm raised to kill.
 When Henry Danvers thrust himself between to ward off the blow, was wounded in the act, and striking unwards with his dagger killed Henry Long accidentally.

 JOHN FLORIO & GROSE

-The fugitives arrived at 8/9 in the morning of Saturday the 5th at Whitley Lodge near Titchfield, where Thomas Dymock lived, and there they remained till Tuesday morning, while John Florio “dressed their meat.”
-15 John gave Dymock’s servant girl two shirts to wash, and one of them was bloody.
+The fugitives arrived at 8/9 in the morning of Saturday the 5th at Whitley Lodge near Titchfield, where Thomas Dymock lived, and there they remained till Tuesday morning.
 The Danvers’ servant, Gilbert Scott, stayed at Titchfield secretly for 10 days and was sent post haste to London and to the various ports, to secure a passage for France.
 On Sunday 6th Henry remained at home for his 21th birthday.
 On Monday the Earl went to Calshot Castle.
 Master Lawrence Grose, Sheriff, was informed on the murder, and on the evening of October 12th the following scene took place at Itchen’s Ferry: